Mitchell Hall Facts

 For the evening meal, an optional all-you-can-eat-buffet service is provided.

-A Registered Dietitian and a Dietetic Technician support an extensive nutrition program for Mitchell Hall.
+Two Registered Dieticians support an extensive nutrition program for Mitchell Hall.
 Nutrition counseling is provided for weight loss, weight gain, eating disorders, sports nutrition, vegetarianism, dental soft/liquid diets when indicated, or just healthy eating.
 Vegetarian, light and heavy/training diets are prepared for those cadets requiring special menus.

 Nutrition Management also oversees the Food Testing Program for Mitchell Hall, allowing cadets to test new food items and give input.
 In addition to our customer comment forms provided at every meal, Mitchell Hall also holds monthly Food Focus Groups with cadets to allow cadets the opportunity to give constructive feedback to management.
 During these focus groups, management is also able to address any concerns or changes occurring within the building.